 The first feature we’ll build is a function where creators can build their personalized subscription tiers for their profile.

-On the tiers page, we’ll start by adding a variety of input elements that will be used to add data into our database.
-These fields can include text inputs, an image uploader, and a multi dropdown selection.
+On the tiers page, we’ll start by adding a variety of input elements that'll be used to add data into our database.
+These fields can include text inputs, an image uploader, and a multi-dropdown selection.

 Once a user has added the relevant details within each input, they’ll click the create button to finalize the new tier.